en-wl/wordlist/docs/sources.md

 considered if a majority of the LLMs agreed that the lemma belonged in the 60 size level.
 Of those considered, lemmas already present in SCOWL at the 70 level were promoted after applying additional filters.
-Lemmas from the 80 level were also promoted to the 60 level if the frequency was at least 0.2 wpm.
+Lemmas from the 80 level were also promoted to the 60 level if the frequency was around 0.1 wpm.

 Note that the frequency count is the combined frequency for all possible inflections of the lemma for a given part-of-speech.